annajolt/Apifedsim/README.md

 ### *Our Solution - Crypto Query Lite*

-Our team created a coin analysis tool, *Crypto Query Lite*, which allows the user to view the possible outcomes in regards to their initial investment.
+Our team created an analysis tool, *Crypto Query Lite*, that allows the user to view the possible outcomes in regards to their initial investment.

 *Crypto Query Lite* uses a Monte Carlo Simulation to forecast future performance of a coin, the projection is based on the most recent year of daily prices as downloaded from Yahoo Finance via API.